 Getting There, the Elements, and What to Bring

-First and foremost, everyone attending the festival must complete the SymCheck app before arriving, attesting that they’ve either had a negative COVID-19 test within the previous 72 hours or are fully vaccinated.
+First and foremost, just like last year, everyone attending the festival must complete the SymCheck app before arriving, attesting that they’ve either had a negative COVID-19 test within the previous 72 hours or are fully vaccinated.
 You’ll be asked to show a SymCheck QR Code at each event.
 If you’re going to events on multiple days, be aware that the code is valid for only 24 hours and will need to be redone each day.

 Ladies, do everyone a favor and leave the high heels at home for any event on the beach.
 (Most marquee events are held there.)
 Inevitably, your shoes will be ruined because you'll spend the whole night sinking into the sand — not a good look.
 Sandals are your best option.